 2. What sources and data do we use?

 We process personal data that we receive from you as part of your use of our website and, if applicable, our business relationship.

-For purely informational use of the website, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
-When you visit our website, we collect the following access data, which is technically necessary for us to display our website to you and to ensure stability and security.
-The access data includes the IP address, date and time of the request, time zone difference to Greenwich Mean Time (GMT), content of the request (i.e. name of the specifically accessed website), access status/HTTP status code, data volume transmitted in each case, referrer URL (previously visited page), browser type and version, operating system and its interface, language and version of the browser software, notification of successful retrieval.
+In the case of purely informative use of the website, i.e., if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
+When you visit our website, we collect the following access data that we technically require to display our website and to ensure stability and security.
+The access data include the IP address, date and time of the visit, time zone difference compared to Greenwich mean time (GMT), content of the request (i.e., name of the specific visited web page), access status/HTTP status code, respective amount of transmitted data, referrer URL (previously visited page), browser type and version, operating system and its interface, language and version of the browser software, message about successful retrieval.